Importance of Cervical Mucous

 Borage seed oil is also high in omega-6 essential fatty acids.
-It has been shown to increase cervical mucous and balance hormones and is similar to Evening primrose oil.
+It has been shown to increase cervical mucous, balance hormones and is similar to evening primrose oil.

-L-Arginine is an essential amino acid supplement which may help to promote cervical mucous by supporting the production of nitric oxide (NO).
+L-Arginine is an essential amino acid.
+Supplementation of L-Arginine helps to promote cervical mucous by supporting the production of nitric oxide (NO).
 Nitric oxide dilates blood vessels and helps to increase blood flow to the uterus, ovaries, and genitals.
 Proper circulation to the reproductive organs is vital to the production of cervical mucous.
-L-Arginine promotes cervical mucous production.

 3. Herbs that support healthy cervical mucous production

 Herbs that are demulcent and bitter are supportive of mucous membrane function.
-Some herbs are known to increase circulation to the genitals, which may also be helpful.
-Herbs that support hormonal balance may also be useful.
+Some herbs are known to increase circulation to the genitals, while others support hormonal balance which may also be helpful.

 - Dandelion leaf and root (Taraxacum officinale): Bitter herb, stimulating to mucous membrane secretion.
 Nutritive, supports liver health for hormonal balance.

-- Licorice root (Glycyrrhiza glabra): Demulcent, promote healthy mucous membrane secretions.
-Supports hormonal balance through endocrine support.
+- Licorice root (Glycyrrhiza glabra): Demulcent, promotes healthy mucous membrane secretions.
+Encourages hormonal balance by supporting the endocrine system.

-- Marshmallow root (Althea officinalis): Demulcent and soothing to mucous membranes, support natural health for proper function of mucous production.
+- Marshmallow root (Althea officinalis): Demulcent and soothing to mucous membranes, supports natural health for proper function of mucous production.